Gerard Bilders

-Albertus Gerardus "Gerard" Bilders (9 December 1838 – 8 March 1865) was a Dutch landscape-painter, associated with some members of the Hague School, as Anton Mauve and Willem Maris.
+Albertus Gerardus "Gerard" Bilders (9 December 1838 – 8 March 1865) was a Dutch landscape painter, associated with some members of the Hague School, such as Anton Mauve and Willem Maris.

 Biography

 Bilders was born in Utrecht, where he lived until 1856, though from 1841 to 1845 the Bilders family lived in Oosterbeek, a village near Arnhem which later became a major center for Dutch plein-air-painters.
-His father Johannes Warnardus Bilders was a Dutch landscape-painter.
+His father, Johannes Warnardus Bilders, was a landscape painter and gave Gerard his first drawing lessons.
 In 1857 Gerard moved to The Hague.